HiveTalk/hivetalksfu/README.md

 ### TODO

+#### 1st release

--   add nostr login
+-   add nostr login - done
--   add nostr avatar picture, name, and link to nostr profile
+-   add nostr avatar picture, name - done
--   enable front page web schedule, also show active public rooms
+-   enable front page - show active public rooms - done
     - ( use built-in API to pull data to front page, see samples in codebase)
+-   add npub and link to nostr profile

+#### 2nd release

+-   add 'talking in room now' per user post to nostr
+-   add API keys for different users on request.
--   enable chatGPT or rather, bitcoiner equiv
+-   enable chatGPT or rather, bitcoiner equiv unleashed.chat
--   add scheduled events announcement bot on nostr
+-   TODO items in the existing code base, and from upstream fork.
+-   fix any other bugs as needed

 <br />